kunal171/Rust-Pattern-Design/Creational/Builder/README.md

-# Singleton pattern
+# Builder pattern

-The Singleton Pattern is a creational design pattern that ensures a class has only one instance and provides a global point of access to that instance.
-It is commonly used in scenarios where exactly one instance of a class is needed to control actions across the system, such as managing a shared resource or controlling access to a limited resource.
+The Builder Pattern is a creational design pattern that aims to separate the construction of a complex object from its representation, allowing the same construction process to create various representations.
+It provides a way to construct a complex object step by step, allowing the construction process to be controlled independently of the final object's structure.